The Face of Church Steet

 society.
 When we shop there we are supporting our neighbors.
 Often when we shop, we opt for the safety of a brand name.
 But as we walk through the entrance of a chain shop we’re entering the belly of a homogenous entity – walking down its aisles, it feels wecould be in any region within Britain, perhaps the world.
 Entering an independent shopkeeper’s shop is like entering their home – the space is filled with the nuances of their life – the chosen décor, their tastes, their beliefs.
 As customers we are invited inside the life and premises of the shop-owner; we taste, we view, we feel his world.
 These images celebrate these myriad nuances and explore the complex nature of Stoke Newington’s character.

 Special thanks go to Murat at the Blue Legume, Church Street, who is hosting the exhibition (16th October – 13th November).
-And Jerry Deeney at Fuji film who helped me with the exhibition.
+And Jerry Deeney at Fuji film.
 All the portraits were taken on Fuji professional film and printed by www.genesisimaging.net on Fuji professional paper.